Corporate Governance Report [1.09 MB : PDF]

 Furthermore, we conduct IR (Inventor Relations) activities to maintain positive interactive communication under the following policy, in which Representative Directors, the Finance and Accounting Director, etc. engage in active dialogue, and fairness, accuracy and continuity of management strategies, business strategies, financial information, and such are emphasized.

-①We assign the Finance and Accounting Director and General Affairs Director as management to oversee dialogue with shareholders
+①The Chief Financial Officer of the JAL Group, the Finance and Accounting Director, and the General Affairs Director are assigned as management to oversee dialogue with shareholders.

 ②We assign a supervisor to oversee information gathering, management and disclosure, and also staff to implement these duties in the Finance Department, and disclose information in a timely, fair and appropriate manner in coordination with related departments.

-③We hold meetings to explain our financial results and management plan when announcing them, issue “JAL Report,” etc., hold meetings for shareholders to explain other matters , and arrange tours of facilities,etc. to promote investment opportunities and improve information disclosure.
+③We hold meetings to explain our financial results and management plan when announcing them, issue an integrated report, “JAL Report,” etc., hold meetings for shareholders to explain other matters , and arrange tours of facilities, etc. to promote investment opportunities and improve information disclosure.

 ④We feedback results of dialogue with shareholders to management, as necessary, so that management may share the shareholders’ requests and opinions and an awareness of issues, and reflect their views in corporate management.